Rail transport in Nigeria

 The first railway line in the country was constructed in 1891 between Lagos and Ibadan under the British colonial administration.
 Its primary purpose was to facilitate the exploitation of Nigeria's natural resources, such as tin, coal, and petroleum.
 The railway was also intended to promote trade between Nigeria and other countries, making the train port trade a major part of Nigeria's colonial economy.
-The railway network expanded over the next few decades, and by the time Nigeria gained independence in 1960, there were over 3,000 kilometers of railway lines in the country.
+The railway network expanded over the next few decades, and by the time Nigeria gained independence in 1960, there were over 3,000 km of railway lines in the country.

 In 2022, Nigerian Railway Corporation transported 3.21 million passengers, an increase of 18.36% from the previous year.
 However, revenues fell by 20% to 4.55 billion naira.